RainerWinkler/CO2-Measurement-simple/README.md

 # CO2-Measurement-simple

-A very simple CO2 measurement device for less than 50 Euros.
+A very simple CO2 measurement device for about than 40 Euros or 50$.
 There are two designs, one very simple.
 For this you need a calculator to get the CO2 concentration.
 A less simple design uses an analogue multiplier to calculate a voltage that has a simple relation to the ppm value.